Brett-Stacy/baseISS/README.md

 4. Age data flattened, no “sum_frequency” column.

-5. For EBS Pcod, age data has only been used when there exists alredy pre-processed length data associated with it.
+5. For EBS Pcod, age data has only been used when there exists already pre-processed length data associated with it.
 I.e., I matched the y2 length data object recieved from Steve with age data I downloaded when testing the baseISS functionality on age data.
 This was